nick-potts/laravel-analytics-builder/planning/RELATION_GRAPH_AND_JOIN_RESOLVER_SUMMARY.md

                      │
         ┌────────────▼──────────────────────────┐
         │  SchemaProviderManager.resolve()      │
-        │  (Get TableContract for each table)   │ └────────────┬──────────────────────────┘
+        │  (Get SliceSource for each table)   │ └────────────┬──────────────────────────┘
                      │ [OrdersTable, OrderItemsTable, CustomersTable]
         ┌────────────▼──────────────────────────┐